You are here:

 In September 1999, under the auspices of the UN International Force East Timor [INTERFET] Australia led a combined international peace keeping force, including the New Zealand Defence Force, to stabilise the situation and restore peace and security.

-With the need for force protection and supply, the RNZN deployed the frigate Te Kaha, the support ship Canterbury and the tanker Endeavour.
+With the need for force protection and supply, the RNZN deployed the frigates Te Kaha, Canterbury and the tanker Endeavour.

 After the militias were brought under control or forced back into West Timor or into the mountains.
 The focus shifted to humanitarian assistance and getting the people of East Timor back into a self-sustaining existence.